Genusbiz/docs/users/reporting-on-data/report/grouping-and-filtering/time-data-sources.md

 <td>**Published**</td>

-<td><span style="FONT-WEIGHT: normal">Publish the time data source, so users have rights to change the filter in report in run mode.</td>
+<td>Publish the time data source, so users have rights to change the filter in report in run mode.</td>

 </tr>